Interpreting the Electron EDM Constraint: Interpreting the EDM constraint: the big picture

 \section{Interpreting the EDM constraint: the big picture}

 In this section, we present a general argument for the range of mass scales probed by the EDM experiments.
 The cases where the dominant effect on ThO comes from the CP-odd electron-nucleon coupling as well as the electron EDM are discussed.
-We also summarize the renormalization group evolution of the electron EDM.